U.S. flag An official website of the United States government

 Includes all species of finfish not associated with histamine or ciguatoxin.
 Examples include, but are not limited to, cod, haddock, Alaska pollock, salmon, tilapia, and trout.[4]
 Siluriformes fish, such as catfish, are not included.[5]

-Smoked finfish (refrigerated and frozen) Includes all types of smoked finfish, including cold smoked finfish and hot smoked finfish.[4]
+Smoked finfish (refrigerated, frozen, and previously frozen) Includes all types of smoked finfish, including cold smoked finfish and hot smoked finfish.[6]

-Crustaceans (fresh and frozen) Includes all crustacean species.
+Crustaceans (fresh, frozen, and previously frozen) Includes all crustacean species.
 Examples include but are not limited to shrimp, crab, lobster, and crayfish.

-Ready-to-eat deli salads (refrigerated) Includes all types of refrigerated ready-to-eat deli salads.
+Ready-to-eat deli salads (refrigerated) Includes all types of refrigerated ready-to-eat deli salads, including ready-to-eat deli salads that are frozen at some point in the supply chain prior to retail.
 Examples include, but are not limited to, egg salad, potato salad, pasta salad, and seafood salad.
 Does not include meat salads.

 [1] “Hard cheese” includes hard cheeses as defined in 21 CFR 133.150, colby cheese as defined in 21 CFR 133.118 and caciocavallo siciliano as defined in 21 CFR 133.111.
 Examples of hard cheese include, but are not limited to, cheddar, romano, and parmesan.